JuliaGraphics/ColorSchemes.jl/docs/src/inverse.md

 # Finding colors in colorschemes

-ColorSchemes.jl provides a function, `getinverse(cscheme, c)`, which is the inverse of `get(cscheme, x)`.
+ColorSchemes.jl provides the function `getinverse(cscheme, c)` which is the inverse of `get(cscheme, x)`.

-This function places a color within a colorscheme by converting the color to a value representing its position on the colorscheme's axis.
+This function returns a value between 0 and 1 that places a color within a colorscheme by converting the color to a value representing its position on the colorscheme's axis.

 !["get inverse"](assets/figures/getinverse.png)

 ## Example

-One way to use `getinverse()` is to convert a heatmap image into an Array of continuous values, e.g. temperature.
+One example use for `getinverse()` is to convert a heatmap image into an Array of continuous values, e.g. temperature.

 In this example, we will convert a heatmap image representing elevation in the United States into an Array of elevation values.
+The image represents global temperature anomalies averaged from 2008 through 2012, with blue as -2 C and Red as +2 C. Higher than normal temperatures are shown in red (red is +2°C) and lower than normal temperatures are shown in blue (blue is -2°C).
+The global surface temperature in 2012 was +0.55°C. [source](https://svs.gsfc.nasa.gov/cgi-bin/details.cgi?aid=4030).

 ```
 using Images, FileIO